Viral disease testing: Rapid antigen tests

 A rapid antigen test quickly searches for antigens, protein fragments that are found on the surface of or within a virus.
 Antigen tests can be analyzed within a few minutes.
 Antigen tests are less accurate than PCR tests.
 It has a low false positive rate, but a higher false negative rate.
 A negative test result may require confirmation with a PCR test.
 Advocates claim that antigen tests are less expensive and can be scaled up more rapidly than PCR tests.
 Antigen tests are available for a variety of conditions, including streptococcus, influenza, giardia, Ebola and Helicobacter pylori.
 Antigens can be detected via blood, urine or stool.

 Imaging

 Imaging such as computerized tomography can be used to inform a diagnostic process.
 CT scans are considerably more expensive than nucleic acid tests and involve a small dose of radiation.
 For COVID-19, they are seen as the most accurate diagnostic tool, because the disease creates patchy "ground glass" areas in the lungs that are revealed by a scan.
 One study found 97% sensitivity.

 Accuracy

 Accuracy is measured in terms of specificity and selectivity.
-Test errors can come false positives (the test is positive, but the virus is not present) or false negatives, (the test is negative, but the virus is present).
+Test errors can come false positives (the test is positive, but the virus is not present) or false negatives (the test is negative, but the virus is present).

 Sensitivity

-Sensitivity indicates whether the test accurately identifies whether the virus is or is present.
+Sensitivity indicates whether the test accurately identifies whether the virus is or is not present.
 A 90% sensitive test will correctly identify 90% of infections, leaving 10% with a false negative result.